-Join us on May 11th for a screening and discussion of the documentary
+Join us on May 11th following the CPA general meeting for a screening and discussion of the documentary

 “2e: Twice Exceptional follows the personal journeys of a unique group of high school students in Los Angeles who have been identified as “twice exceptional” – gifted or highly gifted individuals with learning disabilities or differences.
 They are geniuses, mavericks and dreamers…They vex their parents.
 They are often considered “at risk”… but they may very well grow up to change the world if they are given the chance to demonstrate and develop their abilities.”